 Make it Interactive

 Top trade show exhibits allow attendees to physically interact with your brand, which is crucial to making a lasting impression.
-If booth visitors have an entirely lifeless experience, the amount of brand messaging they remember is slim to none.
-Instead, ensure that some features of your booth allow involvement from the attendee.
+Don’t let your trade show exhibit be a three dimensional textbook.
+As much as you may be tempted to fill space with promotional text, reading text on a wall is a fast way for attendees to completely forget your message.
 Increased interactivity and input can increase how much information from the experience is remembered, according to research.
 Incorporating technology into the experience is one of the most effective ways to make it happen.
 From augmented reality to hands-on product demos to simple photo ops, interactive engagements are definitely a must for top trade show exhibits.

 Keep it Clutter-Free

-For the majority of attendees, cluttered exhibit spaces are a huge turnoff.
+For most attendees, cluttered exhibit spaces are a huge turnoff.
 Messy booths make it hard to understand what the brand is trying to convey, and even worse, reflect badly on how the brand as a whole operates.
-To keep things organized and welcoming, effective exhibitors offer well-organized event spaces that minimize clutter and clearly identify the path attendees are meant to follow.
+One great way to help make sense of the exhibit is to create a flow – a general direction that attendees have to go so they don’t feel like they’re wandering aimlessly.
+This can also help you see how much attendees have seen before staff approaches.